 Projects & Studies

-Severe erosion has been occurring along Buffalo Bayou and its tributaries for many years for multiple reasons, and has caused bank failures, loss of public and private land and an adverse effect on water quality.
+Severe erosion has been occurring along Buffalo Bayou and its tributaries for many years for multiple reasons, causing bank failures, loss of public and private land, and adverse effects on water quality.